Washington Report on Middle East Affairs, December 1999 , pages 10-11

 In fact, nothing will change over there until something changes in U.S. domestic politics over here.

-Eugene Bird, a retired foreign service officer, is president of the Council for the National Interest and diplomatic correspondent for the Washington Report.
+Eugene Bird, a retired foreign service officer, is president of the Council for the National Interest and diplomatic correspondent for the Washington Report on Middle East Affairs.

 The U.S. Congress: Shooting Its Way to Peace